UACalc/UACalc_CLI/README.md

     ~/UACalc/UACalc_CLI

 including a script ~/UACalc/UACalc_CLI/uacalc which starts the Jython interpreter with UACalc dependencies preconfigured.
+If you try any of the methods described below and you have problems, please file an issue at https://github.com/UACalc/UACalc/issues.

 Method 1: simple tar file download
 ----------------------------------